piepert/grape-suite/README.md

 ## 1.0.0

 New:

 - `todo`, `list-todos`, `hide-todos` in `todo.typ`, importable from `slides`, `exercise.project` and `seminar-paper.project`
 - `show-todolist` attribute in above templates
 - `ignore-points` attribute in `task` and `subtask` of exercises, so that their points won't be shown in the solution matrix or point distribution
 - comment field and a standard-value for solution matrix via `show-solution-matrix-comment-field` and `solution-matrix-comment-field-value` options in `exercise.project`
 - optional parameter `type` in `slides.task`
-- new parameters in `sllides.slides`:
+- new parameters in `slides.slides`:
   - `head-replacement`
   - `title-replacement`
   - `footer`